Gantt Charts in Google docs

 Set up your Google project management spreadsheet by building a table for your project schedule.

-As show below it should include the description of your tasks or phases, and the start and finish date for each of them.
+As shown below, it should include the description of your tasks or phases and the start and finish date for each of them.

 Add a second table underneath.
 The purpose of this table will be to calculate the intervals in days (duration) between the start date